Michelle Olley: Robert Anton Wilson and Cosmic Trigger Play

 Olley became involved with bringing Robert Anton Wilson’s popular counter-culture work, Cosmic Trigger, to the stage in 2014.
-After volunteering to help with the initial crowdfunding phase of the production, Olley handle the press and curated the art gallery at the show’s debut and 'Find The Others' event in Liverpool in November 2014.
+After volunteering to help with the initial crowdfunding phase of the production, Olley handle the press and curated the art gallery at the show's debut and 'Find The Others' event in Liverpool in November 2014.
 She was also the co-producers and director of marketing for the 2017 London run of the production.
 The play, written and directed by Daisy Campbell, ran for 23 performances, and also hosted special events with speakers including John Higgs, Ru and Claire Callendar from the Green Funeral Company, poet Salena Godden, Shardcore, David Bramwell and Adam Curtis with Alan Moore – a discussion event which Olley hosted.

+In 2024 Olley wrote an introduction for the Hilaritas Press edition of Wilson's 1973 erotic fiction debut, The Sex Magicians.

+Journey to Nutopia

+Shortly after the Cosmic Trigger run, author, musician and DJ Richard Norris partnered with Olley to launch the Journey To Nutopia project.
+Named after the conceptual country founded by John Lennon and Yoko Ono in New York on April Fool's Day 1973, Journey to Nutopia began with a three-day programme of talks, spoken word and acid house music as part of Birmingham's Lunar Festival in 2018.
+Inspired by Daisy Campbell’s Cosmic Trigger project, Greg Wilson’s Super Weird Happenings, Festival 23 and Alan Moore’s call for the re-emergence of local Arts Labs, the event aimed to sustain the community built up around the Cosmic Trigger and other works of Robert Anton Wilson.
+Guests included author John Higgs, artist and curator Eric Drass (aka Shardcore), academic and author Sadie Plant, psychedelic researchers Dr Rosalind Watts] and Midge BJ, DJ musicians A Guy Called Gerald and DiY Sound System and activist Jamie Kelsey.
+Since 2018 Journey to Nutopia has appeared at the Moseley Folk Festival, 2022's Delliaphonic Festival in Coventry and an ongoing series of evenings at The Cockpit in Marylebone, London.

+In October 2020 Nutopia took part in 'Carnival for David', a memorial tribute event for the anthropologist activist writer, David Graeber.

 Adult Swim

 Michelle Olley was content manager of Adult Swim for Europe, the Middle East, and Africa (EMEA).
-Adult Swim (EMEA) is the non-U.S version of the hugely successful American Adult Swim channel/website – home of, among others, Venture Brothers (written by Doc Hammer and Jackson Publick), and Robot Chicken, the popular satirical show co-created by actor Seth Green (voice of Chris Griffin in Family Guy) and Rick and Morty.
+Adult Swim (EMEA) is the non-U.S version of the hugely successful American Adult Swim channel/website – home of, among others, Venture Brothers, Robot Chicken, and Rick and Morty.